LepetitB/data-science-bootcamp-8/README.md

 - Data transformation
 - Data visulization
 - Statistic
-- Machine learing for data analys
+- Machine learing for data analyst
--
+You can find me in https://www.facebook.com/